Russia Facing ‘Huge’ Corporate-Credit Test, Nabiullina Says

-Russia’s economy is hobbled by a slowdown in corporate lending relative to consumer credit, which presents a “huge challenge” to the country’s financial industry, according to Elvira Nabiullina, President Vladimir Putin’s nominee to take over the central bank in June.
+Russia’s economy is hobbled by a corporate-lending slowdown that represents a “huge challenge” to the country’s financial industry, said Elvira Nabiullina, who’s slated to become central bank governor in June.

-Spurring corporate lending “requires a full range of measures both from the banking community and from companies in the real sector,” Nabiullina said at a banking conference in Moscow today, her first speech since Putin announced the nomination March 12.
+Spurring corporate lending “requires a full range of measures both from the banking community and from companies in the real sector,” such as finding more domestic funding sources, Nabiullina told a banking conference today in Moscow, her first speech since President Vladimir Putin announced her nomination March 12.

 The weaker lending to companies is partly a result of the slowing economy, which has suffered as deteriorating global conditions weigh on exports, and the cost of credit exceeding returns on investment projects, Nabiullina said.

-Nabiullina, Putin’s former economy minister and current aide, is poised to take over at the helm of monetary policy as gross domestic product is expanding at the slowest pace since a recession in 2009.
-The economic deceleration, which has continued into this year, sparked an argument between policy makers over interest-rate cuts to spur growth with inflation above Bank Rossii’s target range of 5 percent to 6 percent.
+Nabiullina, 49, Putin’s former economy minister and current aide, is poised to take over the central bank as Russia’s $2 trillion economy expands at the weakest pace since a 2009 recession.
+The slowdown has sparked an argument between the government and monetary-policy makers over whether to cut rates with inflation exceeding Bank Rossii’s 6 percent threshold.

 To contact the editor responsible for this story: Balazs Penz at email@example.com